BGI-Qingdao/SLR-superscaffolder/README.md

 MIN_N=10                                    # the min N size between 2 gapped contigs.
 MIN_C=1                                     # the min N size between 2 overlaped contigs.
 ```

+### <a name=minhash>MinHash</a>

+Calculating Jaccard similarities for N*N bins is compute-intensive for large genome ( > 1GB).
+To reduce the running time, use can open the minhash strategy( random sample barcodes ) by set SAMPLING_RATIO=n (0.1<n<1.0).
+Notice: based on our benchmark, the minhash strategy can dramaticly ( faster than linear ) reduce the running-time for large genome but will
+sightly reduce the quality of final results.

 ## <a name=misc>Miscellaneous</a>

 - Requirements